 Jan Jones is a part-time Casework Supervisor in Henderson County.
 Jan joined CASA as a volunteer in 2007.
 She previously volunteered in several child mentoring programs in the Athens area and felt led to join CASA to support a more long-term positive impact for children in need.
 Jan previously worked for a local telecommunications provider.
 Jan and her husband, Larry, live in Henderson County and have two children and seven grandchildren.
 She can be contacted at email@example.com.

 Angela Hinojosa joined CASA in November of 2017 as the Office Manager and Event Coordinator.
-She graduated from the University of Texas at Austin with a Bachelor's Degree in English Literature in 1998.
-Angela is passionate about animal rights and has acted as an animal foster and caretaker for local rescues since her move to Athens in 2011.
+She graduated from the University of Texas at Austin in 1998.
+Angela is passionate about animal rights and has acted as a foster and caretaker for local rescues since her move to Athens in 2011.
 Angela and her husband have 2 dogs and 4 cats and have converted part of their home into an arcade.
-Angela’s enthusiasm for activism is what drew her to CASA, where she is excited to begin making a difference in the lives of the children served by CASA.
-She can be contacted at firstname.lastname@example.org.
+Angela’s enthusiasm for activism is what drew her to CASA, where she is excited to be part of making a difference in the lives of the children served by CASA.
+She can be contacted at email@example.com.

 Yolanda Muhammad is a part-time Casework Supervisor in Cherokee County.
 Yolanda spent 26 years in 911 Emergency Communications and 15 years as a foster parent.
 She has now decided to use her experiences and skills to benefit CASA.
 Yolanda can be reached at email@example.com.